The Chambers Brothers: Spin offs, other projects

 Joe Chambers collaborated with Marva Holiday, recording their version of "To Love Somebody".
+The song was subsequently released as "To Love Somebody 2022" and the 2015 version removed from distribution.

 Summer of Soul

-In 2021 the Chambers Brothers appeared in the Questlove music documentary "Summer of Soul," about the 1969 Harlem Cultural Festival.
+In 2021, the Chambers Brothers appeared in the Questlove music documentary Summer of Soul, about the 1969 Harlem Cultural Festival.

 Members

+In the earlier part of the 1960s, prior to Brian Keenan, The Chambers Brothers had a drummer called Mike Konnic.
+It appears that they had some friction with him.
+According to the book, Blues Records, A Complete Guide to 20 Years of Recorded Blues, By Mike Leadbitter and Neil Slaven, Mike Konnic played on the recordings, "Yes, Yes, Yes", "Tore Up Over You", "Reconsider Baby", You've Got Me Running", "People Get Ready" etc. that appear on the Vault 9003 (People Get Ready) album that was released in 1966.

+According to Jesse Cahn, he started playing drums with them after Newport.

-In 1970, there was some confusion as to if The Chambers Brothers were still with their label, Columbia.
+In 1970, there was some confusion whether The Chambers Brothers were still with their label, Columbia.
 The source was an article in the March 28, 1970 issue of Record World.
-Apparently, singer Judd Hamilton was at a party for an American International Records signing and there was confusion about the Chambers Brothers signing to the label or, and Hamilton being a member of the group.
+Apparently, singer Judd Hamilton was at a party for an American International Records signing and there was confusion about the Chambers Brothers signing to the label and whether or not Hamilton was a member of the group.
 The next issue of Record World, (April 4) clarified that The Chambers Brothers were not with the American International label and were still with Columbia Records.
 It also stated that Hamilton was not a member of The Chambers Brothers.

-There was another error, this time by Cash Box in the April 18 issue.
+There was another error, this time by Cashbox magazine, in the April 18 issue.
 Cliff Chambers who had his own label Cyclone Records and composed “Finders Keepers” and “Somebody Ought to Write a Book” was credited with being a member of The Chambers Brothers while he was signing a contract with Kent Records.
-The error was picked up and Cash Box wrote in the May 9 issue (Cliff Chambers Not Ex-Chambers) that the group's manager, Charles H. LaMarr said that Cliff Chambers was never a member of the group and that the Chambers' included Joseph Chambers, George Chambers, Willie Chambers and Brian Keenan.
+The error was picked up and Cashbox wrote in the May 9 issue (Cliff Chambers Not Ex-Chambers) that the group's manager, Charles H. LaMarr said that Cliff Chambers was never a member of the group and that the Chambers' included Joseph Chambers, George Chambers, Willie Chambers and Brian Keenan.